 Evernote is a great note-taking tool used by teams around the world to take and organize meeting notes across multiple devices.
 One of the coolest parts about Evernote is that you can access it from your phone as well as other devices.
 You can also add images, scans, audio, and PDFs into Evernote notes, which is great for people who want to compile information from various sources.

 1. Hive Notes

 If you’re looking for a collaborative, Google-docs style note-taking Evernote alternative that you and your team can use to plan and execute action items more effectively, look no further.
 Hive Notes is part of the Hive ecosystem, which means you can combine project management and note-taking in one single platform.
 With Hive Notes, you can sync any note to individual meetings from your Google or Outlook Calendar.
-By doing this, you’ll pull all relevant information from the meeting into the Note itself, which is really helpful context.
+This will automatically populate the note with important meeting details and will prompt you to open the note when you join the meeting via Hive.